mcquenji/dscript/docs/advanced/runtimes.md

 Dscript ships with two runtime implementations: `Runtime` and `IsolateRuntime`.
 Both execute compiled scripts but differ in how they isolate script code.

+!> As a result of each hook or implementation being executed independently in seperate VMs (regardless of the runtime) and to avoid race conditions, it is not possible to share state between them.
+If you need to share data, consider passing it explicitly as an argument.

 ## Runtime

 The default `Runtime` runs code in the current isolate.
 Host functions are invoked directly which yields the best performance but means that the script shares memory with the host application.